a3bc/CGU/EN/V5/index.md

 1\.
 However, A3BC Group reserves the right, without notice or
-    compensation, to temporarily or permanently close the access to Application or the access to one or more of its services for the purposes of performing operations such as updates, maintenance, modifications or changes to the operational procedures, servers, and access hours.
+    compensation, to temporarily or permanently close the access to the application or the access to one or more of its services for the purposes of performing operations such as updates, maintenance, modifications or changes to the operational procedures, servers, and access hours.